jyutzler/Bridge-Systems/system.md

 ### Jump Shifts
 #### Strong Jump Shift
-A jump shift shows 17+ dummy points and either a good suit or support for opener.
+A jump shift shows 17+ dummy points and either a good suit or good support for opener.
 It is forcing to game.

 ## Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
 The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.
-However, it is acceptable to open 1♣ when 4-4 in the minors especially with a balanced hand (opener expects to bid NT next).

-Responses and later bidding generally follow the ideas set down in the previous section.
-Bidding at the one level is up-the-line in principle.

-Responses of 2NT and 3NT are standard:

-1♣
-   * 2NT = 13–16, game forcing
-   * 3NT = 17–18

 ### Raises
-Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
+﻿Raises are inverted so a raise to two is strong (limit raise or better) and a raise to 3 is weak (preemptive).
 Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).